jyn514/flower/README.md

 i built a new SSG, and it works!
 ```
-that generates a very basic scaffold with an index of posts and your rendered writing.
+that generates a very basic scaffold with an index of pages and your rendered writing.

 you probably want to customize your site, though. a simple flower site could look like this:
 ```
 $ tree src/ lib/
 src